moha-bekh/atfq/README.md

 - AI was used for brainstorming wording, module justification, and checklist coverage.
 - AI was not treated as an authority for project behavior; generated text must be reviewed by the team and kept consistent with the implemented code.
 - Any AI-assisted content is the team's responsibility and should be explainable by team members during evaluation.

-## Evaluation Checklist

-Before the defense, verify:

-- All team members are present and can explain their role and contributions.
-- `README.md` is up to date with implemented modules only.
-- `docker compose up --build` starts the whole stack from `services/`.
-- Chrome console has no unexpected errors or warnings.
-- Privacy Policy and Terms of Service are accessible from the UI.
-- `.env` and unencrypted secrets are not committed.
-- The database schema can be explained by at least two team members.
-- Password hashing, OAuth, MFA, roles, and Vault can be demonstrated.
-- Each claimed module can be shown live.
-- The validated module count reaches at least 14 points.